marchoeppner/eutaxpro/docs/usage.md

 FORWARD_PRIMER_SEQ  REVERSE_PRIMER_SEQ  EXPECTED_PRODUCT_SIZE   NAME_OF_PRIMER
 ```

 Note that the columns are tab-separated.
 The expected product size should be roughly correct, but doesn't need to accurate to the base.
 The primer sequences should represent the exact primer binding sequence.
 If you use primers with overhanging ends for e.g., downstream ligation, these overhanging ends must not be part of the sequence listed here.
 Also note that Ptrimmer does not understand degenerate primer sequences.
-If this is an issue, please let us know.
+If this is an issue, please consider using [Cutadapt](#using-cutadapt-instead-of-ptrimmer) instead of Ptrimmer.

 ### `--gene` [default = null]